Nashville's Hidden Gems: Amazing Attractions & Events Locals Actually Love

 Germantown

 Germantown combines historic architecture with modern restaurants and galleries in a compact, walkable area north of downtown.
 The neighborhood features restored 19th-century buildings housing contemporary businesses.
+Dining here rivals any part of the city, as detailed in The Ultimate Guide To The 7 Best Germantown Nashville Restaurants In 2025.

 Little Hats Italian Market provides authentic Italian groceries, prepared foods, and wine selection with free customer parking.
 The market operates Tuesday through Sunday and offers cooking classes on weekend mornings.